anilalperr/anilalperr/README.md

 - 👋 Hi, I’m Anıl Alper
 - Interests: Machine Learning and Data Science
-- Currently learning Operating Systems and Parallel Programming
+- Learning Operating Systems and Parallel Programming
 - Looking to collaborate on projects that involve complex algorithms and data structures

 <!---